nesfit/fitcrack/README.md

 * PHP5 with cli support and the GD and MySQL modules
 * OpenSSL (0.98+)
 * Curl
+* Gtest (only if you intend to build the tests in server/src/tests)

 ### Installation
 Create a user for running BOINC server